ClockworkzAI/Coding-Test-IQCE/README.md

   - Provide a menu of operations.
   - User should be asked if they would like to repeat an operation for a new set of values or return to main menu.
   - Allow user to exit program (Program must not terminate after calculation is complete).
-  - Allow user to navigate with keyboard arrow keys (Use any suitable framework).
+  - Allow user to navigate with keyboard arrow keys (Use any suitable framework (if using c# consider spectre.console)).
 - Design Patterns and principles to be used
   - Model View controller
   - Object Oriented Programming